ozbe/companyNews/docs/approach-taken.md

 ### Terraform project

 The terraform project in its current state is prone to errors and potential data loss.
 A few small improvements could be made to address these:
-1. Store terraform state in [GCS](https://www.terraform.io/docs/language/settings/backends/gcs.html) or use a tool such as TFE.
+* Store terraform state in [GCS](https://www.terraform.io/docs/language/settings/backends/gcs.html) or use a tool such as TFE.
 This will allow other developers to manage the terraform environment and help avoid data loss.
-2. The project should have a basic CI to validate branches by at least testing formatting and planning, and deploy to environments
+* The project should have a basic CI to validate branches by at least testing formatting and planning, and deploy to environments
-3. The `./terraform` should likely be in its own repo and at the root of the project
+* The `./terraform` should likely be in its own repo and at the root of the project
-4. tfvars should be moved to a tool like TFE, Vault, or in CI secrets.
+* tfvars should be moved to a tool like TFE, Vault, or in CI secrets.
 They can be included in the source, but we should be mindful that they shouldn't include secrets then.
+* `description`s for all output and variables

 ### Infrastructure